Isangeles/burn/README.md

 ## Introduction
-  Burn is command interpreter for the [Flame](https://github.com/Isangeles/flame) engine.
+Burn is a command interpreter for the [Flame](https://github.com/Isangeles/flame) engine.

+Burn enables easy testing and debugging of Flame games and serves as a base for [Ash](https://github.com/Isangeles/burn/tree/master/ash) scripting language.

 ## Syntax
   ### Commands